Ulysses (horse): 2017: four-year-old season

 Three weeks after his win at Sandown Ulysses was stepped up in distance for the King George VI and Queen Elizabeth Stakes over one and a half miles on good to soft ground at Ascot.
 He proved no match for the three-year-old filly Enable but came home in second place, ahead of Idaho, Highland Reel, My Dream Boat and Jack Hobbs.
 In the International Stakes at York Racecourse on 23 August Ulysses started at odds of 4/1 in a seven-runner field.
 He faced several old rivals including Barney Roy, Cliffs of Moher, Decorated Knight and My Dream Boat but the favourite for the race was the 2000 Guineas winner Churchill.
 Crowley tracked the leaders before moving his mount forward to take the lead a furlong out.
 Ulysses stayed on strongly in the closing stages to win by two lengths and a neck from Churchill and Barney Roy.
 After the race Stoute said "We’ve become very fond of this horse.
 It all went so smoothly – there was never a blip.
 It was his best performance so far.
 It's now time to give him a break."
 He went on to name the Breeders' Cup as the horse's likely end of year target.

 In late September it was announced that Ulysses would be retired from racing at the end of the season and would begin his career as a breeding stallion at the Cheveley Park Stud at Newmarket.

 Assessment and awards

 On 16 November 2017 at the Cartier Racing Awards, Ulysses was named Champion Older Horse.

 In the 2017 World's Best Racehorse Rankings, Ulysses was rated the sixth-best horse in the world and the best older horse in Europe.

+Notable progeny

+The data below is based on Racing Post Bloodstock.